 In the end, it was a Siberian-something or other.
 It had tiger-ish stripes on parts of its body and leopard-ish spots on others.
 And it wasn’t as big as a tiger.
 It seemed to have come off of one of the many yachts that pass by the island and anchor for a while.
 Some say it swam to shore.
 Some say the owners brought it to shore to give it some exercise.
 Either way, we’ll never know.
 When the owners discovered it was missing, they yachted themselves right out of the area, so as not to get caught.
 My guess is that they’re now sipping on Cristal and riding their illegal ostrich around the lido deck somewhere in the Turks and Caicos, talking about what a close call that was.

 And so my beloved little Bahamian island now has an exotic resident.
 The police were out stomping around in the bush for awhile trying to locate it, but from what I hear, that didn’t turn up anything.
-The general public seems to assume it has no desire to rip their face off the same way a tiger might, although I doubt they’ll be running around in the bush at night after heavy rains trying to catch crab for dinner anytime soon.
+The general public seems to assume it has no desire to rip their faces off the same way a tiger might, although I doubt they’ll be running around in the bush at night after heavy rains trying to catch crab for dinner anytime soon.
 And I don’t feel so bad about believing that there may have actually been a tiger the first time around.
 Because these stories aren’t crazy.
 In most cases they’re actually somewhat, if not completely, true.
 So if you’re going to protect yourself from roaming tigers, rat-poisoned grouper loaf, and enraged hogs, you have to be ready to believe pretty much everything.
 Otherwise you can expect to pay the unfortunate island consequences.